Amazonas (Venezuelan state): Boundaries

+Within this complex insular system, Isla Ratón stands out as Venezuela's most important strategic possession in the border stretch of the Orinoco.
+With an area of 56 square kilometers, this island is larger than many maritime dependencies and hosts extraordinary biodiversity.
+Its location opposite the mouth of the Sipapo River and near the Maipures rapids grants it fundamental logistical and military value.
+The island functions as a natural control point over navigation routes, allowing the Venezuelan State to effectively monitor a zone of high geopolitical sensitivity and abundant natural resources.

+The importance of Amazonas State transcends the merely cartographic to become an axis of security and sustainable development.
+The tripoint at Piedra del Cocuy, where Venezuela, Colombia, and Brazil converge, symbolizes the unity and shared challenges in the Amazon region.
+Managing these boundaries requires a robust institutional presence to combat smuggling, protect the environment, and foster binational cooperation.
+Detailed knowledge of this geography is, therefore, indispensable for any national planning strategy that seeks to preserve territorial integrity and the well-being of the indigenous communities inhabiting these remote frontiers.

 Relief

 Piedra de la Tortuga Monument in Amazonas.

 The entire state of Amazonas is included in the so-called Guiana Shield.
-Its relief is included from the margins of the Orinoco to the Marahuaca peak with 2832 m.
-The highest peak in the state is the Tapirapecó at 2992 meters above sea level, in the Serranía La Neblina National Park on the border with Brazil.
-The relief of the state is very varied, starting with the plains or savannahs, which range from 100 m to 500 m to continue with the mountains and hills, which abound in the area, except given the western side of the state that for being limited by the rivers Orinoco, Guainía and Negro, obviously run the lowest part of the territory.
+Its relief is included from the margins of the Orinoco to the Marahuaca peak at 2832 m.
+The highest peak in the state is the Tapirapecó at 2992 m above sea level, in the Serranía La Neblina National Park on the border with Brazil.
+The relief of the state is very varied, starting with the plains or savannahs, which range from 100 to 500 m to continue with the mountains and hills, which abound in the area, except given the western side of the state that for being limited by the rivers Orinoco, Guainía and Negro, obviously run the lowest part of the territory.
 Indeed, to the north, east and south there are numerous mountain ranges, including Maigualida, Marahuaca, Unturán, Parima, Tapirapecó, La Neblina, Imeri and Aracamuní, among others.